theKashey/react-imported-component/README.md

 That is all.
 Component will be loaded in time and then displayed.
 And updated on module replacement of course.

+## Suspense (React Async)
+Just pass down an option for `importedComponent`, or prop for `ComponentLoader, and catch the loading promise, imported component will throw if _loading state_ will took a place.

 ## SSR (Server side rendering)
 It was usually a headache - async components and SSR, which is currently sync.
 React-imported-component break this cycle, making ServerSide rendering sync, and providing